open-vehicle-control-system/ovcs/docs/running_hardware.md

 ## Configuring firmware targets

-By default, the Infotainment and ECU targets are set to our custom raspberry pi 4 systems.
+By default, the Infotainment and VMS targets are set to our custom raspberry pi 4 systems.
 You can see an example of this by looking into the `mix.exs` file in `ovcs_infotainment_firmware`:

 ```elixir
 # ovcs_infotainment_firmware/mix.exs